-Environmental Issue Area: Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact Would the project: a) Require or result in the relocation or construction of new or expanded wate wastewater treatment or storm water drainage, electric power, natural gas, telecommunications facilities, the construction or relocation of which could cause significant environmental effects? or b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development durin normal, dry and multiple dry years? c) Result in a determination by the wastewater treatment provider, which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitment ı d) Generate solid waste in excess of Sta or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of sol waste reduction goals? comply with federal, state, and local management and reduction statutes and regulations related to solid waste ?
+Environmental Issue Area: Potentially Significant Impact Potentially Significant Unless Mitigation Incorporated Less Than Significant Impact No Impact Would the project: Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? c) Result in a determination by the wastewater treatment provider, which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste?